PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-07 05:04:34
+Last updated: 2024-04-07 05:05:09
-Random Quote: In all the world, violent men are the easiest to deal with. - Irene O'Donnell
+Random Quote: I thought I was the inventor, but the greatest invention of all is the free gift of eternal life. - Rick Sanchez